Eljero Elia: Twente

 At the start of the 2008–09 season, Elia made his UEFA Champions League debut in the third qualifying round of the Champions League against English club Arsenal in the first leg, as FC Twente lost 2–0.
 In the return leg, the club were eliminated from the tournament after they lost 4–0, losing 6–0 on aggregate.
 He then scored three goals in the first three league matches of the season against Roda JC, NEC Nijmegen and FC Volendam.
 This was followed up by scoring twice, in a 5–0 win against FC Emmen in the second round of the KNVB Cup.
 Since the start of the 2008–09 season, Elia improved under the new management of Steve McClaren, and continued to be a first team regular, playing in the midfield position.
 Despite the club's elimination from the tournament, he played in both legs of the first round of the UEFA Cup against Stade Rennais and set up goal in the first leg, which proved to be vital, as FC Twente won 1–0 through away goal to advance to the UEFA Cup's group stage.
 His performance led the club began open talks with Elia over a new contract.
 He then scored four more goals by the end of the year, including his first European goal in a 3–2 loss a to Manchester City on 6 November 2008.

-In the January transfer window, Arsenal, Ajax and PSV were linked with a move to sign Elia after his break-out season for Twente.
+In the January transfer window, Arsenal, Ajax and PSV Eindhoven were linked with a move to sign Elia after his break-out season for Twente.
 Ajax had their bid rejected twice by the club in their efforts to sign the player.
 It was reported on 15 January 2009 that he ended the transfer speculation by signing a five-year contract extension with FC Twente, keeping him until 2013.
 Following this, Elia scored his tenth goal of the season, in a 4–1 win against NAC Breda on 4 February 2009.
 He later added three more goals in the league, coming against FC Groningen, Roda JC and AZ Alkmaar.
 In the Dutch Cup, the club progressed to the final against Heerenveen, where Elia scored the opener, which would not be enough as Twente lost on penalties after Youssouf Hersi missed the decisive kick.
 Despite missing three matches during the 2008–09 season, he went on to make forty–seven appearances and scoring fourteen appearances in all competitions.
 For his performance, Elia was named the Dutch Football Talent of the Year for 2009, adding to his burgeoning reputation as an emerging talent in Europe and Voetbal International's Team of the Season.

 However, two months after signing a new contract, Elia announced his intention to leave the club at the end of the 2008–09 season.
 He said about leaving FC Twente: "It will be a club that suits me again.
 A club where I can grow again, as I have grown here."
-Among interested were Schalke 04, PSV Eindhoven, Hamburger SV and Bayern Munich.
+Among interested were PSV, Schalke 04, Hamburger SV and Bayern Munich.